 EPPO Global Database is maintained by the Secretariat of the European and Mediterranean Plant Protection Organization (EPPO).
 The aim of the database is to provide all pest-specific information that has been produced or collected by EPPO.
 The database contents are constantly being updated by the EPPO Secretariat.

-- basic information for more than 72 000 species of interest to agriculture, forestry and plant protection: plants (cultivated and wild) and pests (including pathogens).
-For each species: scientific names, common names in different languages, taxonomic position, and EPPO codes are given.
+- Basic information for more than 90 000 species of interest to agriculture, forestry and plant protection: plants (cultivated and wild) and pests (including pathogens and invasive alien plants).
+For each species: scientific names, synonyms, common names in different languages, taxonomic position, and EPPO Codes are given.

-- detailed information for more than 1600 pest species that are of regulatory interest (EPPO and EU listed pests, as well as pests regulated in other parts of the world).
+- Detailed information for more than 1 700 pest species that are of regulatory interest (EPPO and EU listed pests, as well as pests regulated in other parts of the world).
 For each pest: geographical distribution (with a world map), host plants and categorization (quarantine status) are given.
-A large part of the functionalities of PQR (EPPO database on quarantine pests) has already been transferred to EPPO Global Database.

-- articles of the EPPO Reporting Service (since 1991).
+- Articles of the EPPO Reporting Service (since 1974).

 How to cite EPPO Global Database?